SidlerD/VPTAN/README.md

    `cd VPTAN`

-3. [Create and start a virtual environment](https://python.land/virtual-environments/virtualenv) with the name venv
+3. [Create and start a virtual environment](https://python.land/virtual-environments/virtualenv) with the name venv (Note: Use python 3.10.2 when creating venv)

 4. Install VPTAN's dependencies